 There is no excuse for leaders in the international sector to be still peddling this nonsense or other ridiculous notions such as Left Brain v Right Brain or “You only use 10% of your brain”.
 There are still a number of neuromyths prevalent in schools around the world.

-Many in education recognise the importance of teaching students to think critically but at the same time uncritically accept unsubstantiated myths often generated by charlatans looking to make a fast-buck from the multimillion dollar business of education.
-The fields of psychology and neuroscience can aid schools in helping students, but it is important to view claims with a critical eye.
+Many in education recognise the importance of teaching students to think critically but at the same time, uncritically accept unsubstantiated myths often generated by charlatans looking to make a fast buck from the multimillion-dollar business of education.
+The fields of psychology and neuroscience can aid schools in helping students, but it is essential to view claims with a critical eye.